 Reddit is one of the largest online communities on the Internet, as well as a social news and entertainment website.
 Content is generated by registered users who submit links to stories, reports, images, etc. or their own text posts.
 Users can vote for or against submissions, thus providing a popularity ranking system that determines what is seen on the websites pages and homepage.
-Reddit users also can comment on submissions on the site, which generates discussion between users.
+Reddit users also can comment on submissions on the site, generating discussion among users.

 Content on Reddit is organized by areas of interest called "subreddits."
 Any registered user can create a subreddit.
 Reddit can be a useful tool for following news and current information on a particular topic of interest (subreddit), as well as for connecting with others who share the same interests.
-Further, given the potential impact of its extensive virtual community, Reddit is increasingly being used to raise funding and publicity for philanthropic, humanitarian and political causes.
+Further, given the potential impact of its extensive virtual community, Reddit is increasingly being used to raise funds and publicity for philanthropic, humanitarian and political causes.
 Monitors should be aware, however, that Reddit has received criticism for the accuracy of information posted by users, most notably in the immediate aftermath of the Boston Marathon bombing when Reddit community members wrongly identified several people as suspects.

-189 viii.
-Social Media powerful use of social media during the Arab Spring of 2011 showed just how effective social media tools can be.
-(See Chapter 7 Advocacy, Part C beginning on page 135.)
+viii.
+Social Media

 As the world has rapidly become more connected, social media tools are creating new possibilities for monitoring human rights.
 Social media platforms such as Facebook, Twitter, Instagram, Google+, YouTube, and Pinterest provide opportunities for rapidly communicating information about human rights abuses.
-The
+The powerful use of social media during the Arab Spring of 2011 showed just how effective social media tools can be.
+(See Chapter 7 Advocacy, Part C beginning on page 135.)